pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       role (property name in the association that matches this parameter).
 Optional.
-      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
+      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instances.
+This
+                                      subcommand may use either pull or
+                                      traditional operations depending on the
+                                      server and the "--use--pull-ops" general
+                                      option.
+If pull operations are used,
+                                      qualifiers will not be included, even if this option is specified.
+If traditional
+                                      operations are used, inclusion of qualifiers
+                                      depends on the server.
-      -c, --includeclassorigin        Include classorigin in the result.
+      -c, --includeclassorigin        Include class origin attribute in returned instance(s).
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If option not specified a Null property list is created and the server returns all
                                       properties.
 Multiple properties may be
-                                      defined with either a comma separated list defining the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
+                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      -p pn1 -p pn22 or -p pn1,pn2).
 If defined as empty string the server should return no properties.
-      -o, --names_only                Show only local properties of the class.
+      -o, --names_only                Show only the returned object names.
       -n, --namespace <name>          Namespace to use for this operation.
 If defined that namespace overrides the general
                                       options namespace